A pretty beach and fun waterpark makes Jamaica’s all-inclusive Hilton Rose Hall Resort a good bet for families

 As an all-inclusive property, it’s vital you specify the correct number of guests when making your booking or you could face extra fees.
 Luckily for families, children ages 5 and under stay for free at Hilton Rose Hall.

 Alternatively, while you can’t redeem Hilton free night certificates here, you can stay at this all-inclusive property on points.
 Rates typically range from 60,000 to 70,000 Hilton points per night, again based on double occupancy.
-That’s worth about £240 to £280 based on TPG valuations so it might not always provide the best value, but is a nice option to have for families that want to book a complete holiday — including meals and activities — for £0 out of pocket.
+That’s worth about $360 to $420 based on TPG valuations so it might not always provide the best value, but is a nice option to have for families that want to book a complete vacation — including meals and activities — for $0 out of pocket.

 Aside from incidentals, such as for spa treatments or bottles of wine, there are no additional resort or amenity fees.